 Being grateful is good for our physical, social, and mental health, according to gratitude expert Robert Emmons of the University of California at Davis.
 He knows because he has studied the impact of gratitude on thousands of people of varying ages.
 What are these benefits?

 - Physical benefits of having an attitude of gratitude include a stronger immune system, lower blood pressure, better quality sleep, and waking refreshed.

 - Mental benefits of gratitude include having more positive emotions, being more alert, and experiencing more joy and optimism.

 - Social benefits of gratitude include being more helpful, compassionate, forgiving, and outgoing.

-Interestingly, Emmons found two aspects to gratitude.
-The first is an awareness of the positive aspects of life and the second is the realization that the source of the goodness is in the outside world.
-We have a deeper appreciation for what is around us.
+Interestingly, Emmons found two main aspects of gratitude.
+The first is an awareness of the positive aspects of life, and the second is the realization that the source of goodness is in the outside world.
+When we know both of these things, it leads to a deeper appreciation of what is around us.

 Why is gratitude important?

-Gratitude is important because it helps us see a world bigger than ourselves.
-We can help each other grow personally or in business.
-We can help those less fortunate because we see how much we have.
-We appreciate the talents of others.
+Gratitude is important because it helps us see a world that is much bigger than ourselves.
+When we have gratitude, we can help each other grow personally or in business.
+We can help those less fortunate because we see and appreciate how much we already have.
+We even appreciate the talents of others more.

 Let’s make this world a more positive place filled with gratitude.